hexparrot/catjot/README.md

 % no more coffee after 8!
 oh man, what am i even doing with my life!?

-$ jot -at "sadnotes"
+$ echo "combine context pipe with one other attribute" |jot -act "sadnotes"
 $ jot l
 ^-^
 > cd /home/user
 # date 2023-09-23 00:41:14 (1695454874)
 [sadnotes]
-% no more coffee after 8!
-oh man, what am i even doing with my life!?
+% combine context pipe with one other attribute oh man, what am i even doing with my life!?
 ```